vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

 - To further improve, the embedded css is minified.

 - Finally, converting pizza.png to compressed jpg, further compressing pizzeria.png allows to get a score > 90 for all pages.

+#Steps taken to run pizza.html at 60 fps